-Here in Missouri, the colder weather is here to stay, which means increased aches and pains for many people with knee arthritis.
+Here in Missouri, the cold weather has been almost unbearable, right?
+This cold cold weather means increased aches and pains for many people with knee arthritis.
 The #1 thing to know about knee arthritis is that it doesn't have to hurt!
 People over the age of 55 may be living with knee arthritis, but have no clue that they actually have it.

 - Mechanical Factors: How you walk, stand, sit, sleep, position yourself during the day, etc.